 This course will equip you to question and critically analyse education policies and initiatives and make an informed contribution to your organisation.
 It is structured and delivered in such a way that you have the opportunity to understand and assimilate new ideas and concepts and to apply these in practice.

-The course is taught one afternoon a week so you can fit study alongside your other work and family commitments.
+The course is taught one afternoon a week so you can fit study alongside your work and family commitments.
 You’ll be taught by friendly and supportive staff, experienced in working with adult learners and with substantial professional experience in the sector.
-Our student support service offers advice and guidance, academic skills support, welcome events and social events throughout your studies.

 On successful completion you can progress to the Learning and Teaching BA top-up degree.
 Many of our Foundation Degree and BA graduates progress to managerial positions both within and outside the education sector.

 In year 1 you’ll cover academic skills and how learners learn and will be introduced to child development, inclusion and SEND.
 In years 2 and 3 core modules cover developing teaching skills, education perspectives and policy, creating learning resources and understanding research.
-You also choose optional modules from areas such as introduction to dyslexia, counselling skills, coaching and mentoring, mental health, families and young people.
+You also choose optional modules which may include areas such as introduction to dyslexia, counselling skills, coaching and mentoring, mental health, families and young people.

 On successful completion of the Foundation Degree, you can progress onto the BA Learning and Teaching top-up degree, which will involve a further two years part-time study.